HUMAN MOVEMENT AND REHABILITATION - 2019/0

 - The skills required to be able to critically evaluate and appropriately interpret movement data in light of the limitations of the methods and relevance to the application.

-- Practical skills to measure and analyse movement using state of the art equipment and associated software.
+- The acquisition of first-hand practical skills in collecting, measuring and analysing movement using state of the art equipment and associated software.

 |002||Demonstrate ability to identify and integrate relevant biomechanics concepts and fundamentals of human biology to interpret data relevant to human movement analysis (Q1) (SM3m)||C|